 Riverbender.com Community Center Costume Contest Winners

-Alton, IL - October 22, 2012 - The Riverbender.com Community Center hosted their third annual Middle School Halloween Dance on Saturday, October 20, 2012.
+Alton, IL – November 1, 2010 – The Riverbender.com Community Center hosted a Family Halloween Party on October 30, 2010.

+Families enjoyed the games and features of the Center in addition to hot chocolate, cookies, crafts, movies, the "haunted vault," costume contest, and a live simulcast of the Alton Halloween Parade.

 Get The Latest News!